schenkmartin/schenkmartin.github.io/_posts/2020-11-16-Create a physical standby database.md

 We have a TCP listening port and IPC configured for registration of database services.
 Some basic CIS security settings are applied, as they are very common for Oracle database setups.

-In comparison to the tnsnames.ora, files are different on each node, since they contain the hostname of the server.
+In comparison to the `tnsnames.ora`, files are different on each node, since they contain the hostname of the server.

-Also the databases must have a static entry to work for creation of the standby database and correct operation of Data Guard.
+Databases must have a static listener entry for creation of the standby database and correct operation of Data Guard.

 ##### oracledb01